davidpla/portfolio-tracker/README.md

 ### Application features:
 - The app allows to inidcate a User ID in the top-right input text in order to fetch their data.
 IDs 1 and 2 have data.
+    - Debounced applied to avoid multiple fetches to the Backend.
 - The panel displays a pie chart with the total holdings of the selected user.
 This panel is refreshed only when a new User ID is searched.
 - The rught panel displays a table with all assets of the selected User ID.
     - There is a selector that allows to filter the Assets by Type.
 When this selector is used, the app triggers fetchs new data for this component.